jeremy-collins/distracted_driver_detection/index.md

 ### Supervised Methods
 #### Support Vector Machines
-For experiments with support vector machines, the unshuffled and shuffled dataset was trained and fitted with a linear SVM and a 3rd degree polynomial kernel.
+For experiments with support vector machines, the unshuffled and shuffled dataset was trained and fitted with a linear SVM and a 3rd-degree polynomial kernel.
 Brief experimentation was also done using a radial basis function (RBF) kernel.
 The dataset has been preprocessed to grayscale with edge detection.
 Once fitted, we classify the images in the testing set.

 #### Convolutional Neural Networks

 Several architectures were implemented and evaluated in an attempt to classify the images.
 Our chosen architectures were ResNet, VGG16, EfficientNet-B4, and a custom CNN architecture.
 In order to prevent overfitting the data with such large models, several forms of regularization were used.
 The images were augmented by randomly changing the brightness, contrast, saturation, and hue of the image, and were randomly cropped and rotated.
 Additionally, a weight decay was introduced to punish the magnitude of the learned weights, and a dropout layer was added between the linear layers so that the model was not dependent on specific features, making it more robust and capable of generalization.

+In terms of the design of the custom CNN model, we used 6 convolutional layers in total, with 1 max pooling layer and 1 GlobalAveragePooling layer in the middle.
+Total convolutional layers were extended from 8 to 512 filters.
+Before employing the fully connected layer, a dropout was utilized in conjunction with the Global average pooling layer.
+The amount of nodes in the final fully linked layer was set at ten, with the softmax activation algorithm enabled.
+All additional layers were activated using the ReLU function.
+To minimize dimensionality, a max pooling layer is applied.
+In addition to that, to reduce dimensionality and convert the matrix to a row vector, a Global Average Pooling layer was implemented.
+This is due to the fact that a completely linked layer can only receive row vectors.
+Dropout layers were integrated to prevent overfitting and to guarantee that it generalized properly.
+Finally, to derive prediction probabilities, the final fully connected layer featuring a softmax activation function was applied.

+In terms of the VGG16 model, we loaded it with its training weights but without the top fully connected layers.
+Then, on top of the GlobalAveragePooling layer, we added fully connected layers with dropout layers in between.
+Finally, on top of the model, we added three dense layers with dropout layers.

 ## Results and Discussion
 #### PCA